HaskellEmbedded/HaskellEmbedded.github.io/drafts/2016-01-04-introducing-ion.md

 * Handling tasks that may need to call other tasks asynchronously, and ultimately work with a form of continuation-passing style.

+I sort of gloss over the "why?" of the first part because it's almost all of the same reasons of why Atom exists.
+I try to answer the "why?" of the second part, and to some extent the "how?", below.

 Async & CPS
 ====

-In the application that was using Ion, I started integrating in some support for network communication.
+In the application that was using Ion, I started integrating in some support for network communication via a SIM800 GSM modem.
 This involved many operations of transmitting a command over a UART, waiting for a reply sometime in the future which contained the result of that command.
 Or, maybe it didn't - maybe it just contained some minor error, and the command should be retried.
 Or, maybe it was a fatal error, and the only thing left to do was try to close down the connections, power off the modem, and power off the UART.
 Or, maybe the reply was just total garbage from the UART.
 Or, maybe something left the modem in a weird state, and it sent no reply at all.

 The world of rigid, deterministic timing didn't really have a place for this sort of uncertainly-timed, non-deterministic, divergent